Gaillardia aristata: Description

-Blanketflower is a perennial herb reaching maximum heights of anywhere between 20–80 cm.
+Blanketflower is a perennial herb reaching maximum heights of anywhere between 20 and 80 cm.
 The plant forms a slender taproot and one or a few stems.
 Leaves typically extend about halfway up each stem, but can be solely basal.
 Leaves are obolanceolate to lanceolate, 5 to 15 cm long, and sparsely to densely hairy.
 Leaf margins can be lobed, toothed, or entire.
 The involucre of Gaillardia aristata, which ranges from 10 to 20 mm tall, is much larger than that of other species in the genus.
-Phyllaries on the involucre are 9 - 11 mm long, ovate, and bristled.
+Phyllaries on the involucre are 9 to 11 mm long, ovate, and bristled.

-Gaillardia aristata typically flowers between July and August.
+G. aristata typically flowers between July and August.
 Plants may also flower a second time between September and November.
 Each flower head contains two types of floret: ray and disc.

-Ray florets make up the margin of the capitulum, and anywhere between 6 and 33 florets have been observed (though flowers generally produce between 12 and 18 florets).
+Ray florets make up the margin of the flower head, and anywhere between 6 and 33 florets have been observed (though flowers generally produce between 12 and 18 florets).
 Ray flowers are typically flat, 3 lobed, and yellow, but can also be tubular with five lobes and/or partially purple.
 Ray flowers are between 10 and 35 mm long.

-Between 60 and 120 fertile disc florets occupy the center of the inflorescence.
+Between 60 and 120 fertile disc florets occupy the center of the flower head.
 These 7 to 9 mm corollas are densely hairy and are often maroon, though they can be yellow-tipped.

 The fruit is a stout, hairy achene which may be over 10 mm long including the long, spiky pappus.

-The first Gaillardia aristata specimen was collected in 1806 on the Lewis and Clark expedition, and first described by Frederick Pursh in 1814.
+These seeds are the sole method of reproduction in G. aristata and are dispersed by gravity or potentially animal fur.

 Distribution and habitat

 The genus, Gaillardia, originated in the Chihuahuan desert, though Gaillardia aristata moved northward following Rocky Mountain uplift.
-Blanketflower is native to the Rocky Mountains and the upper Great Plains, and can be found in Alberta, British Columbia, Colorado, Idaho, Montana, North and South Dakota, Saskatchewan, Utah, and Washington.
+Blanketflower is native to the Rocky Mountains and the upper Great Plains, and can be found in Alberta, Arizona, British Columbia, Colorado, Idaho, Manitoba, Montana, North Dakota, Oregon, South Dakota, Saskatchewan, Utah, Washington, and Wyoming.
+G. aristata is introduced in California, Connecticut, Illinois, Massachusetts, Michigan, New Hampshire, New York, Northwest Territories, Ontario, Quebec, Wisconsin, and Yukon.
+Blanketflower has been reported throughout much of Europe, as well as Australia, Argentina, China, India, Mozambique, South Africa, and South Korea.
+It is considered invasive in Hungary and Russia.

-Gaillardia aristata grows in many habitats such as prairies, sagebrush grasslands, and coniferous forests.
-Blanketflower is typically found on coarse, well-drained, loamy soils at elevations between 50 and 2,900 m.
+G. aristata grows in many habitats, including prairies, sagebrush grasslands, and coniferous forests.
+Blanketflower is typically found on coarse, well-drained, loamy to sandy soils at elevations between 50 and 2,900 m.
+It is tolerant of drought and moderately tolerant of salinity.